Tbhangale/Data-Transformation-in-hadoop-using-Spark/README.md

 # Execute Scala program in Spark

+### Example Scenario:  \
-Example: retail_db dataset.
-Join hive external tables using Spark with Scala as programming language.
+From retail_db dataset, join hive external tables (Products, Categories, Departments) using Spark with Scala as programming language. \
-Develop a scala program in IntelliJ, create a jar file and run the jar file in spark using spaark-submit.
+Develop a scala program in IntelliJ, create a jar file and run the jar file in spark using spaark-submit. \
-Uploaded scala program and build.sbt for this project.
+Uploaded scala program for joining above mentioned 3 tables and build.sbt for this project.

+### Execution steps:
-1. Write a program in scala using IntelliJ in build.sbt file, add relevant libraryDependencies
+1. Write a program in scala using IntelliJ
+Add relevant libraryDependencies in build.sbt file
 To provide arguments to your program => select scala file => Run - Edit configurations - Defualts - Application - Program Arguments(space seperated)
 Run your program to check if it correct